mik-siv/go-getter/README.md

 - **Automated Linting and Formatting:** Pre-commit hooks for automated linting and code formatting using Husky.
 - **Turbo Pipelines for Monorepo:** Optimized CI/CD pipeline setup for monorepo approach.
 - **Automated GitHub Actions pipelines:** Linting, Tests, Deploys and Tagging are fully automated using GH Actions
-- **Multi-environment setup:** Database connections are managed per environment.
+- **Multi-environment setup:** Both FE and BE have prod and development modes.

 ## Getting Started